 Ferris Bueller’s Day Off appears in an aspect ratio of approximately 2.35:1 on this Blu-ray Disc.
-Despite some artifacts from its era, the movie usually looked pretty nice.
+Despite some artifacts from its era, the movie usually looked fairly positive.

 Sharpness generally seemed quite good.
 A few interiors came across as a smidgen soft, but those instances were rare and insubstantial.
 The majority of the film boasted solid clarity and delineation.
 I noticed no issues with jagged edges, moiré effects or edge haloes.

-Source flaws were the main distraction here, though they remained modest.
+Source flaws were the main distraction here, though they remained semi-modest.
 Throughout the film, I noticed occasional instances of specks, marks and small blotches.
 These were infrequent but they created some distractions.
-Grain was in acceptable levels for a film of this one’s vintage.
+Grain was within acceptable levels for a film of this one’s vintage.

-I also liked the film’s Dolby TrueHD 5.1 soundtrack.
-Although nothing mind-blowing, the soundfield was fairly involving and engaging.
+Although nothing mind-blowing, the movie's Dolby TrueHD 5.1 soundfield was fairly involving and engaging.
 The forward spectrum dominated and showed some decent stereo imaging.
 The music spread cleanly across the front speakers, and I also heard occasional use of discrete effects.
 These panned relatively well across the channels, and the forward audio seemed cleanly integrated.

 Looking at what we do find, we open with Getting the Class Together: The Cast of Ferris Bueller’s Day Off.
-This featurette runs 27 minutes and 44 seconds as it combines movie shots, archival elements, and interviews.
-We locate notes from casting directors Jane Jenkins and Janet Hirshenson, actors Matthew Broderick, Alan Ruck, Mia Sara (from 1986), Jennifer Grey (from 1985 and today), Lyman Ward, Cindy Pickett, Jeffrey Jones, Edie McClurg, Ben Stein, Richard Edson, Kristy Swanson, and Jonathan Schmock, and director John Hughes (from 1986).
+This featurette runs 27 minutes, 44 seconds as it brings notes from casting directors Jane Jenkins and Janet Hirshenson, actors Matthew Broderick, Alan Ruck, Mia Sara (from 1986), Jennifer Grey (from 1985 and today), Lyman Ward, Cindy Pickett, Jeffrey Jones, Edie McClurg, Ben Stein, Richard Edson, Kristy Swanson, and Jonathan Schmock, and director John Hughes (from 1986).